All Episodes

 It had to get approval from Congress.

-That's where the founders wanted it, because it was designed to protect we the people, we the taxpayers across this great country.
+That's where the founders wanted it because it was designed to protect we the people, we the taxpayers across this great country.

-So yeah, he can't do that.
+So, yeah, he can't do that.

-Um, but this this administration doesn't seem to care a whole lot about the Constitution.
+But this administration doesn't seem to care a whole lot about the Constitution.

-And frankly, we saw that we've seen that in a number of ways over the last uh last several months, and of course we saw it in the big way last week in a hearing we had.
+And frankly, we've seen that in a number of ways over the last several months.

 I've interviewed FBI agents that are whistleblowers, and my understanding is there's a lot more to come.